Bisexual flag: Variation

 The bisexual pride flag is used in different aspect ratios; 2:3 and 3:5 are often used, in common with many other flags.

-In 1999, Michael Page established the use of the trillium flower as a symbol of bisexuality.

 Licensing controversy

+Public event as part of the Fifth Saint Petersburg Pride, held in the Field of Mars in Saint Petersburg, 2014.
+Along with the bisexual flag is the transgender flag and the rainbow flag.

 In 1998, Page stated that the bisexual pride flag was "for free public and commercial use" and that it was "not patented, trademarked or service marked".
 In April 2020, BiNet USA falsely claimed that it was the sole copyright owner of the flag and flag colors, and said organizations and individuals who wished to use the flag for commercial purposes would be required to obtain a license from the organization, despite having nothing to do with the flag's design or creation.
 BiNet's claim and the resulting controversy were covered by Out and LGBTQ Nation, which cast doubt on BiNet's claim and noted that the flag is not eligible for copyright.

 BiNet USA ultimately ceased to use the flag on May 8, 2020, opting instead to use a different design.